Applicable law and dispute resolution

 We confirm that we will comply with the provisions of the Data Protection Act 1998 when processing personal data about you and those connected with you in relation to this engagement.
-For the purposes of the Data Protection Act 1998, the Data Controller in relation to personal data supplied about you is Ian Singer.
+For the purposes of the Data Protection Act 1998, the Data Controller in relation to personal data supplied about you is Carmine Papa.

 In order to carry out the services of this engagement, and for related purposes such as updating and enhancing our client records, analysis for management purposes and statutory returns, legal and regulatory compliance and crime prevention, we may obtain, process, use and disclose personal data about you.
 Under data protection legislation, you have a right of access to the personal data that we hold about you.

 General Data Protection Regulation